From Yoga to Krishna Consciousness

 (purple text taken from http://khushyoga.wordpress.com/2010/12/30/the-bhagavad-gita-3-paths-of-yoga/)

-All three paths lead the practitioner to a constant awareness of Krishna (Krishna consciousness), and all three paths have their own unique relationship with Krishna.
+All three paths lead the practitioner to a constant awareness of Source, and all three paths have their own unique relationship with Source.
 "Everyone has an eternal relationship with the Lord, either as master and servant, friend and friend, parent and child, husband and wife, or lover and beloved.
 These relationships are eternally present.
 The whole process of spiritual realization and the actual perfection of yoga is to revive our consciousness of this relationship" (The Perfection of Yoga, p.
 50-51).
-If this God-unification is the stated goal of yoga, why would we use it for anything else?
+If this unification is the stated goal of yoga, why would we use it for anything else?
 Is medicine intended for anything other than curing illness?

 If you are drawn to yoga, that is great!
 It is a soul urge to realize your true self.
 Celebrate your intuitive motivation to evolve spiritually!
 Despite my criticisms, asana and pranayama are indeed good to practice because they keep the body healthy.
 The other six limbs are also beneficial for their widespread practice improves the quality of our society, one person at a time.
 However, the point is to not stop there.
 This is the mistake most modern yogis make - we neglect the full potential of our practice and therefore stunt our own soul development.
 Recognizing that the meditational yoga system (Ashtanga yoga) is not the prescribed method for this age of Kali, we must understand that trying to find self-realization through this system will be very difficult.
-Lord Caitanya Mahaprabhu teaches that chanting is the best means of purification for self-realization in Kali yuga.
+Caitanya Mahaprabhu teaches that chanting is the best means of purification for self-realization in Kali yuga.
 The asana is still beneficial as it will help limber up the body so that it can sit comfortably in meditation for long periods of time, but asana is not the focus.
 Traditionally, this was the purpose of asana practice, to optimize the body for long periods of sitting meditation to gain self-realization (enlightenment).
 The only difference is that our meditation now, instead of being silent like in past yugas, should be japa (chanting).
-As Krishna is non-different from his name, chanting the holy names of the Lord is the best way to realize Him in this age.
+As Source is non-different from any of it's innumerable names, chanting is the easiest way to realize Source.
 And lucky for our short-attention spans, it is a simple practice!

 The bridge between yoga and Krishna consciousness is clearly laid out in the Bhagavad Gita.
 Various paths are given based on which yuga, or time period, you are living in.
 Despite the recommendations of the Vedas, we are free to attempt any of these paths, and to even pick and choose bits and pieces, depending on what calls to us.